themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 > {{ theme:partial src="aside-header" voice="erik" text="It's All Just Math" }}
 >
-> The more mathematically or web-design inclined reader may have already guessed this, but all the `@include column(3,3);` line is doing is setting the CSS `width:` property to the first number divided by the second number.
-In that sense `@include column(6,12);` is completely equal to `@include column(3,6);` or even `@include column(1,2);`.
+> The mathematically-inclined reader may have already guessed this, but all the `@include column(3,3);` line is doing is setting the CSS `width:` property to the first number divided by the second number.
+In that sense `@include column(6,12);` is precisely equal to `@include column(3,6);` or even `@include column(1,2);`.
 >
-> That being said, I try to avoid mixing the numbers up unless I need to fit, say, three equally spaced elements into a four-column parent.
-Then it works like a champ.
+> That being said, I try to keep all the numbers matched up unless I need to fit, say, three equally spaced elements into a four-column parent.
+Then, bending the rules works like a champ.

 #### Work on the Core

-Stretch your browser window past 1024 pixels or so, and things start to get a little two stretchy.
-There are a couple of things you can do at this point, so let's give them both a try one after the other.
+Stretch your browser window past 1024 pixels or so, and things start to get a little too stretchy.
+There are a couple of solutions available to you at this point, so let's give them both a try one after the other.

 The first is to add columns of white space to the left and right of your content.
 To do this, we use the `@include push(x,y);` mixin.
 Let's add a third breakpoint to your `screen.scss` file.